Reassessing Sub-Neptune Structure, Radii, and Thermal Evolution: Conclusions

 \item{ Sub-Neptunes characterized by high insolation, substantial rock/iron core masses, and thick envelopes exhibit hotter interiors, resulting in solidification timescales that often exceed Gyrs.
 The solidification of the iron core slows considerably after the bottom of the mantle crystallizes, as solid convection is far less efficient than magma convection.
 Once the mantle surface solidifies, the thermal contraction of the envelope accelerates due to reduced heating from the rock/iron core, leading to a decoupling of thermal evolution between the rock/iron core and the envelope.
 While we are confident in the relative solidification timescales of the iron core among sub-Neptunes with various parameters, the absolute solidification timescale remains uncertain due to its high sensitivity to chemical impurities within the core. }

-\item{ In low-mass planets, mantle solidification occurs from the bottom up, whereas in heavier planets, it initiates in the lower middle, with the phase change interfaces expanding quickly downward and more slowly upward.
+\item{ In low-mass planets, mantle solidification progresses strictly from the bottom up.
+In contrast, in heavier planets, it initiates in the middle of the lower mantle and quickly dominates the entire lower mantle.
+After this point, the lower mantle solidifies nearly simultaneously and the phase change interface ($\phi = 0.5$) advances upward.
 This behavior may be significantly influenced by the EOS employed, warranting further studies for confirmation. }

 \item{ Metal-enrichment in the envelope does not significantly impact its overall size of the H/He envelope, as the increased density from heavier elements is offset by the elevated temperature of the interior.
 However, this enrichment significantly reduces the optical radius by decreasing the radiative atmospheric scale height.
 Due to the higher mean molecular weight, a metal-rich envelope is less susceptible to boil-off, allowing it to retain two to three times more of its initial mass compared to pure H/He envelopes.
 These factors render the effects of contamination distinguishable in the context of planetary size distribution. }